So what's next? You need to know how best to promote your online course.

 At the end of the video, there should be a customized pitch with a call to action, ideally to watch another related video or click to view your website.
 In the case of online courses, you should mention that the topic of the video is covered much more in-depth in a related video course.

-Best practices for growing your mailing list via YouTube
+Best practices for growing your mailing list via YouTube to promote your online course

 This means that YouTube videos that break systematically the viewing session by leading the user away from YouTube are going to be penalized over time, and perform worse.

-Only in occasional videos, you can then invite the user to exit YouTube, and direct them to one of your online courses.
+Only in occasional videos, you can then invite the user to exit YouTube and direct them to one of your online courses.

 As we can see, this is a pretty big limitation of YouTube when compared to blogging, and one of the main reasons why we prefer blogging.